-In the 2016-17 Program Year, the City continues to provide an antipoverty strategy that previous consolidated plans promoted.
+In Program Year 2017-18, the City continue its antipoverty strategy that previous plans promoted.
 That strategy has the following components:

-- Expand the inventory of safe, decent, affordable dwellings available to low-income residents. - Fund public service activities that enhance quality of life and encourage self-sufficiency for low-income residents. - Create jobs for low-income residents by providing technical assistance to businesses creating jobs that target low-income persons, with an emphasis on living wage jobs. - Fund activities allowing children to develop their maximum potential and leave the poverty environment.
+- Expand the inventory of safe, decent, affordable dwellings available to low-income residents. - Fund public service activities that enhance quality of life and encourage self-sufficiency for lowincome residents. - Create jobs for low-income residents by providing technical assistance to businesses creating jobs available to low-income persons, with an emphasis on living wage jobs. - Fund activities allowing children to develop their maximum potential and leave the poverty environment.

-To advance goals outlined in the 2016-19 Consolidated Action Plan, the City of Bryan will fund the following activities:
+To advance goals outlined in the 2015-19 Consolidated Action Plan, the City of Bryan will fund the following activities:

-The \$855,207 CDBG grant funding, coupled with approximately \$19,000 of program income, will be allocated for a variety of local health and human service program activities promoting a suitable living environment, and enhancing availability/accessibility of services.
+The \$808,200 CDBG grant funding, coupled with approximately \$19,000 of program income, will be allocated for a variety of local health and human service program activities promoting a suitable living environment, and enhancing availability/accessibility of services.